 A persistent teeth grinding habit places your jaw under tremendous stress.
 To reduce the tension in your jaw, a hot towel (or a heating pad) should do the trick.
 Plus, the warmth promotes blood flow in that area.
 Using this remedy is simple: soak a towel in hot water and ring out the excess.
 Then, place the towel on both jaw joints until the towel loses its heat; repeat as needed.

 Since teeth grinding and clenching forces your mouth to remain clamped shut for extended periods of time, chewing something crunchy helps relax the jaw.
 Your Lake Forest, IL dentist recommends munching on carrots, apples, and cauliflower throughout the day to keep your jaw in motion.

-When dentists first discover signs of bruxism, they suggest wearing a mouthguard while sleeping.
+When dentists first discover signs of nighttime grinding, they suggest wearing a mouthguard while sleeping.
 The mouth piece proves quite comfortable and wearing one improves teeth grinding symptoms.
 To create your device, Dr. Fondriest takes impressions of your teeth and sends them to our trusted dental lab.
 Next, a trained technician creates your appliance to fit snugly and comfortably over your upper teeth.
 This keeps the teeth slightly apart and protects them from excessive pressure.

 Manage your stress.